Kinga Földi: Origami for fabric

 Kinga Földi is a Hungarian textile artist who first spent years working as a bespoke fashion designer and costume and stage designer for renowned theatres and choreographers.

-She has now moved into freestanding sculptures as a way to slow down and express herself as a fine artist.
+She has now moved into freestanding sculptures to slow down and express herself as a fine artist.
 Kinga’s inspiration comes mainly from nature, and her beautiful silk sculptures resemble floral and animal forms.
 She allows the shapes, scents, and colours to flow through her veins and into the tips of her fingers to build up her own unique universe of plant and animal-like sculpture.